 Approximately one-third of the 19 million veterans in the United States have a service-connected disability, and for those veterans who served after 9/11, nearly half of them have a disability rating of at least 60%.

 For the average veteran, the cost of a specialty wheelchair is significantly out of their budget.
-For a veteran with a disability rating of 60%, the disability payment is $1,214.03 per month, before any dependents or extra aid.
+For a veteran with a disability rating of 60%, the disability payment is about $1,200 per month, before any dependents or extra aid.
 A fixed income or limited income may make it hard to afford a specialty mobility device.
 Veterans can look for assistance organizations like Wounded Warrior Project or the Semper Fi Foundation for grants to help offset the cost.

 Stay on Top of Your Veteran Benefits